 - The features you end up testing should be as close to market-ready as possible.
 That’s why we work in constant open communication with you and your stakeholders, in order to develop a product that meets market needs with a competitive edge.

 - You need to test your app on different devices, screen sizes and OS versions.
-This lets you see how a variety of users will actually interact with your app, but also how the product reacts to the various platforms and technology that support it.
-Keep in mind, you shouldn’t be testing on an unusual browser or platform if it doesn’t apply to your target audience (eg. A Xbox web browser)
+This lets you see how users will interact with your app, but also how the product reacts to the various platforms and technology that support it.
+Keep in mind, you shouldn’t be testing on an unusual browser or platform if it doesn’t apply to your target audience (eg. an Xbox web browser)

-- We like to ask: Is the app “stressful” to use?
+- Is the software 'stressful' to use?
 Are key performance aspects bothering you?
 If so, why?
 This is important because for applications in a competitive market, usability is key.